bozsahin/thebench/README.md

    For example, <code>brew</code> is MacOS package manager. <code>apt</code> is for Ubuntu and its derivatives. <code>yum</code> is for many others, etc.

    If you are willing and able to 'sudo' in your machine, run the installer below with INSTALL option in UPPERCASE.
    (The installer deteects many of the package managers, like <code>apt-get, dnf, yum, pamac</code>.
-However, if are in a MACOS, you will have to first install brew yourself.
+However, if you are in a MACOS, you will have to first install brew yourself.
    <a href="https://brew.sh/">Here</a> is its web site for download and install.)

 TO INSTALL: